A Guide to Self-Employed Bookkeeping UK

 Self-Employed Bookkeeping Example

 Our self-employed bookkeeping example is based on a computer repair specialist using our free cashbook template.
-For the business example, they rent small premises, pay utility bills, purchase computer parts and sell their services to repair computers.
+In the business example, they rent small premises, pay utility bills, purchase computer parts, and sell computer repair services.

 All sales are cash; he issues a Word invoice as a receipt.
 Once the sale appears on his bank statement, record the transaction in the cash book template.
 Outgoings are paid either by debit card or Direct Debit and are easy to track.
 A few business expenses are also claimed using an expense claim form and paid by bank transfer.